 A recent report shows that almost 450 million people from all over the world suffer from mental disorders.
 It is a popular belief among health experts that depression will soon constitute the second largest disease burden worldwide (Murray & Lopez, 1996).
 As a result, the global burden of mental health would be beyond the treatment capacities of many developed as well as developing countries.

-Thus the Mental Health is often linked to behaviour and seen as fundamental to physical health and quality of life by many experts.
+Thus Mental Health is often linked to behavior and seen as fundamental to physical health and quality of life by many experts.

 What is Emotional Health?